phd-benel/PowerLine-MTYOLO/README.md

 [![Watch the video](https://github.com/user-attachments/assets/edbccd9c-1082-46ca-bbdb-7344cebc93aa)](https://drive.google.com/file/d/1BAyHy7wOnVeD2ZADb3s6ebX8UoOnylSc/view?usp=sharing)

-The UAV footage shown in the demo video was not included in the training dataset (MPCD).
+The UAV footage shown in this demo video was not included in the training dataset (MPCD).
 This "unseen data" was used exclusively for visual evaluation, demonstrating PowerLine-MTYOLO’s ability to generalize to new and diverse real-world inspection scenarios.

 # 🧪 Google Colab - Reproduce Our Results